SSWD Learning Disabilities Handbook for Students/Faculty

 Auxiliary aids such as enlarged print; use of personal aids (computers, spell checkers, calculators, tape recorders, word processors or laptops may be used as an accommodation with LD program approval.

-Tape-recording, volunteer or paid note-takers.
+Audio-recording, volunteer or paid note-takers.

-Paid student readers and taped textbooks.
+Paid student readers and recorded textbooks.

 Learning Ally (Formerly Recordings for the Blind and Dyslexic)